Paul Thomas Anderson

 Filmography

-2023FilmArt-House America: Austin Film Societyas Self2022Film"Sr."as Self (archive footage)2015FilmA Christmas Eve Conversation With Quentin Tarantino & Paul Thomas Andersonas Self2015FilmJununas Self (voice) (uncredited)2015FilmChryskylodon Bluesas Self2014FilmAltmanas Self2004TVLeçon de Cinémaas Self2002FilmMinority Reportas Bus Passenger (uncredited)2000FilmThat Moment: Magnolia Diaryas Self1999FilmMagnoliaas Man Confiscating Sign (uncredited)1999FilmWadd: The Life & Times of John C. Holmesas Self1992FilmProduction Assistantas self1953TVThe Oscarsas Self1944TVGolden Globe Awardsas Self - Nominee
+2023FilmArt-House America: Austin Film Societyas Self2022Film"Sr."as Self (archive footage)2016FilmFinal Transmissionas Harrison Renzi (voice)2015FilmA Christmas Eve Conversation With Quentin Tarantino & Paul Thomas Andersonas Self2015FilmJununas Self (voice) (uncredited)2015FilmChryskylodon Bluesas Self2014FilmAltmanas Self2004TVLeçon de Cinémaas Self2003TVJimmy Kimmel Live!as Self2002FilmMinority Reportas Bus Passenger (uncredited)2000FilmThat Moment: Magnolia Diaryas Self1999FilmMagnoliaas Man Confiscating Sign (uncredited)1999FilmWadd: The Life & Times of John C. Holmesas Self1992FilmProduction Assistantas self1953TVThe Oscarsas Self1944TVGolden Globe Awardsas Self - Nominee